moretrim/trait-lineariser/README.markdown

 appropriate `replace_path` instructions to you `.mod` file to disallow the game from using unmodded OOB data with your mod.

 The tool is **non-destructive**.
-It places all its results in a fresh `out` directory, aborting the process if it already exists, and will not modify input files in-place.
-The results within `out`
+It places all its results in a fresh `output` directory, aborting the process if it already exists, and will not modify input files in-place.
+The results within `output` include:
-include:

 - a `common/traits.txt` file containing linearised traits
 - a `localisation/linearised-traits.csv` file containing localisation entries